justmat/silos/README.md

       * 9 = midx
       * 10 = highx
       * 11 = quality
+  * for example:
+    * ``enc 3 1 6`` = set encoder 3 to track 1 density control
+    * ``arc 2 fx 6`` = set arc ring 2 to fx mod_depth

     *nb: control lists can be viewed in app by toggling info display*

-  * Control macros:
-    * each of the norns encoders has an accompanying macro slot.
+### build control macros: each of the norns encoders has an accompanying macro slot.

   * first add controls to the macro slot you want to use
     * ``macro encoder_id track control_number multiplier``
         * ``macro 3 1 8 .5`` = add track 1 density to macro 3 at half strength
         * ``macro 3 2 5 -1`` = add track 2 size to macro 3 at -1 strength (full speed backwards)
         * ``macro 3 fx 6 1`` = add the reverb modulation depth control to macro 3 and full strength
-    * then enable the macro
+  * enable the macro
     * ``enc enc_id macro state``
         * ``enc 3 macro 1`` = enable macro control on encoder 3
   * disable the macro by setting its state to 0
       * ``enc 3 macro 0``
   * clear the macro with
     * ``macro macro_id clear``
         * ``macro 3 clear`` = clear encoder 3 macro

 *nb: multiplier can be negative numbers! this allows one param to increase while others decrease or vice versa*

 ----------

-* set parameters:
+### set parameters:
   * ``control_name track value``
     * ``size 2 150`` = set track 2 size to 150ms
   * ``rand track control_number``